-Section 2.4 Purchase Price Adjustment .
+Section 2.4 Purchase Price Adjustment.

 (a) Estimated Purchase Price Adjustment.
 Seller shall deliver to Purchaser, not later than ten (10) Business Days prior to the Closing Date, the most recent monthly management accounts of the Company, including the profit and loss statement, cash flows statement and balance sheet of the Company (the "Latest Financial Statements"), which shall be for a period not earlier than as of and for the month immediately preceding the month ended immediately prior to the Closing Date, and a statement of the estimated Adjustment Amount as of the Latest Balance Sheet Date (the "Estimated Closing Statement"), setting forth a calculation of the estimated Adjustment Amount (the "Estimated Adjustment Amount"), together with reasonable documentation supporting the calculations in the Estimated Closing Statement and a certificate of Seller's president that the calculation of the Estimated Adjustment Amount was performed in accordance with this Section 2.4.
 The Latest Financial Statements and the line items set forth on the Estimated Closing Statement shall be prepared in accordance with GAAP, applied on a basis consistent with the Financial Statements; provided that, in the event of a conflict between GAAP and consistency, GAAP shall control.
-Within five (5) Business Days of receipt of the Latest Financial Statements and the Estimated Closing Statement or the calculation of the Estimated Adjustment Amount.
-Purchaser and Seller shall work together in good faith to determine and agree upon the Estimated Adjustment Amount.
+Within five (5) Business Days of receipt of the Latest Financial Statements and the Estimated Closing Statement, Purchaser shall notify Seller in writing of any objections it has to the Estimated Closing Statement or the calculation of the Estimated Adjustment Amount.
+Purchaser and Seller shall work together in good faith to determine and agree upon the Estimated Adjustment Amount prior to Closing.

 (b) Closing Balance Sheet; Closing Statement.
-Purchaser shall prepare and deliver to Seller, not later than ninety (90) days after the Closing Date, a balance sheet of the Company as of the Closing Date (the "Closing Balance Sheet") and a statement of the Adjustment Amount as of the Closing Date (the "Closing Statement"), setting forth a calculation of the Adjustment Amount (the "Closing Balance Sheet"), together with reasonable documentation supporting the calculations in the Closing Statement.
+Purchaser shall prepare and deliver to Seller, not later than ninety (90) days after the Closing Date, a balance sheet of the Company as of the Closing Date (the "Closing Balance Sheet") and a statement of the Adjustment Amount as of the Closing Date (the "Closing Statement"), setting forth a calculation of the Adjustment Amount (the "Closing Adjustment Amount"), together with reasonable documentation supporting the calculations in the Closing Statement.
 The Closing Balance Sheet and the line items set forth on the Closing Statement shall be prepared in accordance with GAAP, applied on a basis consistent with the Balance Sheet; provided that, in the event of a conflict between GAAP and consistency, GAAP shall control.
 Seller shall provide reasonably requested assistance to Purchaser in the preparation of the Closing Balance Sheet and the Closing Statement.